gnat/css-scope-inline/README.md

 ## 🤔 Why consider this over Tailwind CSS?

-Use whatever you'd like, but there's a few advantages with this approach:
+Use whatever you'd like, but there's a few advantages with this approach over [Tailwind CDN](https://tailwindcss.com/docs/installation/play-cdn), [Twind](https://github.com/tw-in-js/twind), [UnoCSS](https://github.com/unocss/unocss):

-* No suffering from FOUC (a flash of unstyled content) as experienced in Tailwind CDN, Twind, UnoCSS.
+* No more repeat styles on child elements or `[&>*]` or [extracting classes](https://tailwindcss.com/docs/reusing-styles) or groups.
+It's just CSS!
 * No high risk of eventually requiring a build step.
-It just works.
+It's just CSS!
+* Get the ultra-fast "inspect, play with styles, paste" workflow back.
+It's just CSS!
+* No suffering from FOUC (a flash of unstyled content).
 * No chance of [deprecations](https://windicss.org/posts/sunsetting.html).
 18 lines is infinitely maintainable.
-* Get the ultra-fast "inspect, play with styles, paste" workflow back.
 * Zero friction movement of styles between inline and `.css` files.
+Just replace `.me`
-* Universal vanilla CSS.
-No special syntax or editor plugins to install.
+* No special syntax or editor plugins to install- works with the tools you have.